 6 min. to read.

 In these few words, we are shown a scene both tender and terrible.
-Two men, Joseph of Arimathea and Nicodemus, at this point both secret disciples of Jesus, took it upon themselves to care for Jesus’ body.
+Two men, Joseph of Arimathea and Nicodemus, took it upon themselves to care for Jesus’ body.
 They removed him from the cross, quickly prepared his body for burial, and carried him to a nearby empty tomb.
 On one hand, this is a tender act of love and respect.
 On the other, Jesus is dead.
 For Jesus’ friends and disciples, this was a moment of profound grief, loss, and anguish.

 Looking back from the perspective of a religion based on the resurrection, we want to rush to the good part.
 God brings life where there once was death!
 Christ defeats death by death.
 We are raised to new life with him!
 But to rush past Saturday means we miss the single most transgressive and life-changing part of the incarnation.